Religious services curbed across Mideast over virus fears - WHIZ News

 Bahrain meanwhile released nearly 1,500 prisoners, around 900 of whom were pardoned.
 The move appeared aimed at preventing the virus from spreading inside detention facilities.
 It wasn’t immediately clear if those released included opposition activists detained as part of Bahrain’s yearslong crackdown on all dissent.

-Bahrain also indefinitely postponed its Formula One Grand Prix, which was scheduled for later this month.
-A similar motor racing event planned in Vietnam has also been put on hold.
+Bahrain also indefinitely postponed its Formula One Grand Prix motor race, which had been scheduled to take place later this month.

 In Iran, state-run TV announced that Ali Akbar Velayati was quarantined at home after testing positive for the virus.
-He is a close adviser to Ayatollah Ali Khamenei, the 80-year-old supreme leader of the Islamic Republic, who was recently seen wearing disposable gloves at a tree-planting ceremony, apparently out of caution about the virus.
+He is a close adviser to Ayatollah Ali Khamenei, Iran’s 80-year-old supreme leader.

 The outbreak has reached Iran’s top officials, with its senior vice president, Cabinet ministers, members of parliament, Revolutionary Guard members and Health Ministry officials among those infected.